Waleed-Almousa/Stolen-Base-Prediction/README.md

-Repo consists of a python model built using SciKit-Learn in order to predict the whether or not a stolen base attempt will be successful
+Repo consists of a python model built using SciKit-Learn in order to predict whether or not a stolen base attempt will be successful

 **MLB Stolen Base Predictions.pdf**: Powerpoint presentation of analasys and results